solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 such a setup we gain smaller speedup without much benefits, it is a possible route during rollouts though.

-### Optimistically execute vote transactions and vote on selected forks
+### Calculate ephemeral hash executing votes only and vote on selected forks

 This step is optimistic in the sense that validators do not check the fee payers when executing the vote transactions in a block.
 They assume vote